Business

 It uses a per-storage pricing model for its cloud storage service.
 Users pay based on the data they store, allowing them to expand their storage capacity as needed.

-Example of Google Drive pricing model
+Google Drive example of SaaS pricing model

 9. Free SaaS pricing model